-1. The most important step is choosing a reputable shop, Sefer says.
+This is the most important step, Sefer says.
 Research places online and in guidebooks before you arrive.
 Look for ones that have a long history.
 In Istanbul, ignore the advice of your hotel concierge and taxi drivers.
 Everyone will say he has an uncle or a cousin who’s a carpet dealer, according to Sefer, but that’s usually a kickback cover.
 When you’re walking around, only visit shops that have fastidiously arranged carpet displays outside and organized interiors.

 When you enter a store, tell the dealer what you’re looking for.
 Having a size, color, material, or design in mind will help him sift through hundreds—sometimes thousands—of options.
 As he shows you examples, he should be knowledgeable about where they came from.
 “Every carpet has a story,” Sefer says.
 “You’re buying the history, too.”